 Associate Professor of Counseling Seattle University Department of Counseling Seattle, WA 98122 (206) 296-2843 email@example.com

-I am Associate Professor of Counseling in the College of Education at Seattle University and past-President of Counselors for Social Justice, a division of the American Counseling Association.
-My research line is in three areas: (1) multicultural and social justice competent care, (2) LGBTI and minority health disparities, and (3) the impact of privilege on privileged groups.
-My research in these areas have been published in peer-reviewed outlets such as the Journal of Counseling and Development, Journal of Multicultural Counseling and Development, Counselor Education and Supervision, Journal of LGBT Issues in Counseling, Journal for Specialists in Group Work, Journal for Social Action in Counseling and Psychology, and Journal of Humanistic Counseling, Education, and Development.
+I am Chair of the Department of Leadership and Professional Studies, Professor of Counseling at Seattle University and past-President of Counselors for Social Justice, a division of the American Counseling Association.
+My research line is in two areas: (1) multicultural and social justice counseling competencies, and (2) LGBTI and minority health disparities.
+My research in these areas have been been published in peer-reviewed outlets such as the Journal of Counseling and Development, Journal of Multicultural Counseling and Development, Counselor Education and Supervision, Journal of LGBT Issues in Counseling, Journal for Specialists in Group Work, Journal for Social Action in Counseling and Psychology, and Journal of Humanistic Counseling, Education, and Development.
 I have also authored two books Counseling for Multiculturalism and Social Justice: Theory, Integration, and Application (2014) with Dr. Paul B. Pedersen and ACA Advocacy Competencies: A Social Justice Framework for Counselors (2011) with Dr. Rebecca Toporek and Dr. Judy Lewis.
 He has published a DVD series through Alexander Street Press titled Four Approaches to Counseling One Client: Medical, Intrapsychic, Multicultural and Social Justice Counseling Models (2011) and Five Force in Counseling and Psychotherapy (2013).
 He has also published numerous book chapters and articles centered on social justice in counseling.
 In addition, I have served on the editorial boards of the Journal of Counseling and Development and the Journal for Social Action in Counseling and Psychology.
 In 2014, I was selected to chair the Special Committee on the Multicultural Counseling Competencies commissioned by the Association for Multicultural Counseling and Development, a division of the American Counseling Association.
 This committee was charged with updating the Multicultural Counseling Competencies developed by Sue, Arredondo, and McDavis (1992).
 This work led to the development of the Multicultural and Social Justice Counseling Competencies, which were endorsed by the AMCD Executive Council on June 29, 2015.